mlc-ai/mlc-llm/docs/tutorials/deploy-models.rst

             .. tab:: Use prebuilt model

-                MLC LLM provides a list of prebuilt models (check our :doc:`model-zoo` for the list).
+                MLC LLM provides a list of prebuilt models (check our :doc:`/model-zoo` for the list).
                 If you want to use them, run the commands below under the root directory of MLC LLM to download the libraries and weights to the target location.

                 .. code:: shell